gsoules/MkDocs/digital-archive/docs/arch-add-new-item.md

   to a newly added item)
 * If red errors appear at the top of the page, correct them and try again

-!!! warning
   The item is now in the Omeka database.
-To make changes to the item, follow these steps ???
+You can [edit the item](arch-edit-item.md) to make changes.

 ---

-!!! note ""
-    **Perform the following steps after the item has been saved and added to the database**

 ## Step 6 (optional)
 > **Attach files** to the item